 The concept of "social insurance" began gaining traction during the late 1800s.
 President Theodore Roosevelt understood the need for America to build a safety net for its older workers and the disabled, but congressional action on the matter stalled.
 However, by the early 1930s, many individual states had enacted a hodgepodge of retirement and pension programs that filled the void.
 With the passage of the Social Security Act, a uniform nationwide standard was finally established for everyone.

 When Social Security was enacted, payments were one-time lump sums, monthly checks were not introduced until 1940.
-According to the Social Security website, "The earliest reported applicant for a lump-sum benefit was a retired Cleveland motorman named Ernest Ackerman, who retired one day after the Social Security program began.
-During his one day of participation in the program, a nickel was withheld from Mr. Ackerman's pay for Social Security, and, upon retiring, he received a lump-sum payment of 17 cents."
+According to the Social Security website, Ernest Ackerman was the first applicant to receive a lump-sum benefit.
+He retired one day after the Social Security program began and was awarded a lump-sum payment of 17 cents.

 Since the Social Security Act was initially passed, Congress has intervened on several occasions to broaden the base of qualified recipients and has added program enhancements such as cost-of-living-adjustments (COLA).
 To help maintain the fiscal viability of Social Security, it has also increased the payroll contribution percentage and wage limits that are subject to Social Security contributions.
 It has also begun to gradually raise the age at which an individual can collect full retirement benefits.